IVF New Jersey Egg Donors

 - When you are cycling you are required to refrain from cigarettes, alcohol, recreational drugs, exercise and intercourse.
 While on medications you may experience cramping, bloating and weight gain which are temporary side effects of the medication.

-Please feel free to contact the Egg Donation Team by email or by calling 732-220-9060 to find out more about our program and how you can help to make a couple’s little miracle come true.
+Please feel free to contact the Egg Donation Team by email or by calling 732-220-9060 x694 or via email at firstname.lastname@example.org to find out more about our program and how you can help to make a couple’s little miracle come true.

 Egg donation is a procedure where a fertile woman’s eggs are removed, fertilized with sperm, and then implanted into the infertile woman or a gestational carrier.
 Egg donors are needed for patients who either have no or few eggs, or who based on previous failed treatments have eggs that are of poor quality.
 Most commonly this is due to premature menopause, menopause or advanced maternal age.
 In these instances using donor eggs from a young, healthy donor can be used to greatly enhance their ability to become pregnant.
 Our recipients are quite diverse and you could be donating to married couples, unmarried couples, gay or lesbian couples, or single men or women.
 You may also be donating to a patient who due to uterine or medical problems needs to use a gestational carrier to carry the pregnancy for them.
-One thing is true of all the potential recipients you could be donating to, they are ready and able to start a family and need your help in order to achieve that.
+All the potential recipients are ready and able to start a family and need your help in order to achieve that.
 All of our recipients are medically and psychologically evaluated to ensure that they are healthy and able to provide a stable environment for a child or children.

 The first step to become an egg donor at Freehold, Hamilton, Short Hills or Somerset practices is to complete an online application.
 The application includes information on your physical characteristics, medical history and personal information.
 This information is critical to determining if the egg donation process is safe for you, whether you are a suitable egg donor and will also be used to match you with a potential recipient.
 It is critical that you provide detailed information regarding your family’s medical history and you may need to consult other family members to accurately complete the application.